luije87/documentation/csv.rst

 Header                Value
 ===================== ==================================================================
 \*title:              The jobs's title
-\*employer_id:        System ID of the employer associated with this job
 \*job_type_name:      The type of job.
 Must be one of the system job types
 \*application_method: The method a student should use to apply.
 One of handsake, external_link, offline
+department_code:      The code corresponding to the department this job belongs to
 description:          Description of the job
 job_function_name:    The job function name.
 Must be one of the system job functions.
 location:             The location of the job